yardpenalty/my_project/README.md

 Apache2/PHP8.1
 MYSQL8Server
 PHPMYADMIN
-REDIS LAMP (NOT USED with this project)
+REDIS LAMP (REDIS NOT USED with this project)

 Repo Docker build here: